Andempathy/Recommendation-system-based-on-ripplenet/README.md

 >If you will use the recommended system in the console, execute `$ Python use py`;
 >
 >If you will use it in a demo system based on PyQt5, execute `$ Python demo py`.
+>
+>If you want to successfully login the demo system, please input username and password in /data/movie/user2id.txt, such as: wanduan 123

 ---